cohere-ai/quick-start-connectors/vectara/README.md

 ```
 VECTARA_CUSTOMER_ID

-This variable shoud contain the Vectara Customer ID.
+This variable should contain the Vectara Customer ID.
 ```

 ```
 VECTARA_CORPUS_ID

-This variable shoud contain the Vectara corpus ID.
-It can be a single string or a list of IDs, in which case results will return from all the Vectara corpora listed.
+This variable should contain the Vectara corpus ID.
+It can be a single string or a list of IDs (comma separated list of IDs), in which case results will return from all the Vectara corpora listed.
 ```

 ```
 VECTARA_API_KEY

 This variable should contain a single API key that provides authentication to Vectara for the corpus specified (or corpora if more than 1 is listed).
+This Vectara API key should have query permission.
 ```

 ### Optional configuration